 Vol. 5 No. 1 (2025): Intersections

-June to November 2025: This issue brings together diverse ideas and disciplines.
-It opens with an essay that transfers the biological concept of “chimerism” to the social sciences in order to rethink identity conflicts and contemporary nationalisms.
-It is followed by a qualitative study on the perceptions, expectations, and ethical dilemmas of secondary school teachers regarding artificial intelligence, weighing its benefits and risks.
-Next comes a systematic review on gender-based and intimate partner violence in Ecuador, which highlights the persistence of cultural factors and shortcomings in the implementation of public policies aimed at eradicating it.
-Finally, an article validates and explores, through structural equation modeling, the latent dimensions associated with students’ academic performance, offering key insights into how motivation, reading, and inclusion shape learning outcomes.
+June to November 2025:This issue weaves together diverse ideas and disciplines that bridge biology, social sciences, education, and gender studies.
+It opens with an essay that transfers the biological concept of “chimerism” to the social realm, offering a reflection on identity conflicts and contemporary nationalisms.
+It is followed by a qualitative study exploring secondary teachers’ perceptions, expectations, and ethical dilemmas regarding artificial intelligence, highlighting the balance between its benefits and risks in educational practice.
+Next, a systematic review addresses gender and intimate partner violence in Ecuador, revealing the persistence of cultural factors and the limitations in implementing public policies aimed at its eradication.
+Subsequently, an article employs structural equation modeling to validate and examine the latent dimensions of academic performance, providing insights into how motivation, reading, and inclusion influence learning.
+The issue closes with a hermeneutic analysis of pornography, gender-based violence, and adolescent resistance in Cuenca, Ecuador, which—through a feminist-intersectional lens—examines how the sexual imaginaries shaped by pornography reproduce male domination while also revealing spaces of critical awareness, youth agency, and possibilities for a freer, more equitable, and emancipatory sexual education.